johnemmanuelbond/loggers.larders/content/Events/Eras of the World.md

 ### Founding of Andradora

+Mage king rules for ~500 years, then retreats into private life

+1st dynasty rules for 99 years, but is overthrown after losing favor with the mage king

+2nd dynasty is present.

 ### Harken's Voyage (0003, of the 2nd Dynasty)
 ###### *0003, of the 2nd Dynasty*
 [[Harken Keelmender]] discovers the continent of [[Nordwythe]] and the ravenous [[Andradorans]] begin their colonization.